jazozaya/great-gatsby/src/markdown/troubleshooting/difficultySoldering.md

 ---
-path: "/docs/difficulty-soldering/"
+path: '/docs/difficulty-soldering/'
-date: "2018-11-11"
+date: '2018-11-11'
-category: "Troubleshooting"
+category: 'Troubleshooting'
-section: ""
+section: ''
-title: "Difficulty soldering"
+title: 'Difficulty soldering'
 ---

 Soldering to conductive ink is not the same as soldering to copper traces.